bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 #### Hand coding

-Simple and effective method of writing HTML, it’s ideal for super simple pages.
+Simple and effective method of writing HTML, it's ideal for super simple pages.

 #### Static Site Generators

 Most JAMstack sites are powered by a static site generator.
-There’s no enforcement on which SSG you decide to use.
+There's no enforcement on which SSG you decide to use.

 -   <span id="4571"><a href="https://www.gatsbyjs.org/" class="markup--anchor markup--li-anchor" title="Gatsby">Gatsby</a></span>
 -   <span id="ebc1"><a href="https://nextjs.org/" class="markup--anchor markup--li-anchor" title="Next.js">Next.js</a></span>